Nerixyz/current-song2/README.md

    cargo build -r --locked
    ```

    This will build the executable in release mode.
 To build in debug mode, leave out the `-r`.
-For local development, it's useful to not bundle the overlay inside the executable.
-To achieve this, add `--no-default-features` (this will disable the `single-executable` feature).
+For local development, it's useful to not bundle the overlay inside the executable and be able to stop the app with <kbd>CTRL</kbd> + <kbd>C</kbd>.
+To achieve this, add `--no-default-features` (this will disable the `single-executable` and `win32-executable` features).
+Furthermore, it's useful to run the app in the project-directory (instead of `target/{debug,release}`).
+To do this, add `--current-dir` when running.
+A good command-line for development is: `cargo r --no-default-features -- --current-dir`.

 ## Planned Features